 I would like nothing more than for you to (re)discover the pure joy of writing.
 So I asked the team at Ommwriter if they would consider giving my readers a discount.
 They said yes.
 This is not a sponsored post by the way, I am not receiving any kickbacks for writing this.
 But I have been using the app for just over a year, and love the concept so much that wanted to share it with you.

-All you have to do is click here to subscribe to my monthly newsletter and receive your 30% off coupon code:
+All you have to do is click here to subscribe to my monthly letters Nourishing The Artist, and receive your 30% off coupon code.

 Happy writing my friend!